ywsim/CentroidalInertiaIsotropy/README.md

 CII can compare a design scenario accorss different robots such as biped, quadruped or animaloid.
 This is because CII can be calculated for any robot represented as  a rigid body structure.

 ### What you can do with this repo
+`tutorial.m`
-1. create rigid body struture of 3 different tpyes of robots using URDF files
+1. Create rigid body struture of 3 different tpyes of robots using URDF files
     - Quadruped (Mini Cheetah)
     - Biped, Proximal Actuation (Tello, Cassie, Atlas (DRC))
     - Biped, Collocated Actuation (Tello, HuboPlus)